 To find out more about Lundy’s accommodation and to book, click here.

 Bringing the family

 Lundy is a great family day out, with something for kids of all ages, including family activity packs and a small education centre with hands-on activities.
-Pushchairs are admitted, and there are baby changing facilities and pushchairs are admitted.
+Pushchairs are admitted, and there are baby changing facilities.
 Lundy is also suitable for school groups.